 How Do I Know What I Need?

 Signs that indicate a waterproofing system is necessary for your crawlspace are standing water on the crawlspace floor as well as damp soil on the floor.
 Both of these indicators can cause toxic mold to form, the home’s foundation to be compromised and rodents or pests to be allowed in the space.

 There are several solutions when waterproofing or encapsulating your crawlspace.
 Installing a sump pump to make sure water is being safely removed, perimeter drains to ensure water doesn’t get into the crawlspace, and dehumidifiers to remove moisture that has already entered the crawlspace are all solutions that Bluebird can use to help make your crawlspace dry and safe.

 Here for your home and business crawlspace and foundation needs, Bluebird can get you an accurate estimate in a timely matter, making sure your home, family, and business are safe.
-To get started, call us at (888) 411-2264 or shoot us an email at [email protected] Outside of crawlspace waterproofing, we also offer foundation repair and basement waterproofing throughout Lansing.
+To get started, call us at (888) 411-2264 or shoot us an email at [email protected] Outside of crawlspace waterproofing, we also offer foundation repair, basement waterproofing and egress window installation and repair throughout Lansing.